History of VIG

 VIG gained access to the last blank areas on the map of CEE

 By entering the markets of Montenegro in 2010, Bosnia and Herzegovina in 2011 and Moldova in 2014, VIG gained access to the last blank areas of the map of Central and Eastern Europe.
-Meanwhile, the Group is successfully active in 25 markets with around 50 companies and about 23.000 employees.
+Meanwhile, the Group is successfully active in 25 markets with around 50 companies and more than 24,000 employees.